bschulz81/AcceleratedLinearAlgebra/README.md

 A cmakelists.txt file is supplied.

 Version History:
+With gcc 15.1, the functions of the library can work on the GPU.

+By 01.07, the library now compiles on clang again.
+Unfortunately, in contrast to gcc 15.1 where it can execute on GPU, clang does not seem to run most functions on the GPU device, even if requested.
+I do not know why that is so.

 By 30.06, the library works on gcc 15.1 if no optimizations are switched on.